It's hard to put a price on good financial advice. Accurate, objective, timely guidance can make you thousands of dollars and prevent costly mistakes.

 Among other sources, you could get that advice from some sort of financial advisor.
 We here at The Motley Fool make it our mission to highlight the poor job Wall Street as a whole does for its customers.
 I was once a full-service broker, and I can tell you that the big-name brokerages do little to teach their "advisors" how to give good advice.
 Most of the training is about how to make a sale.

 Start by seeing what customers are saying.
 Last year, J.D.
-Power & Associates did a survey of clients at 20 full-service brokers.
-The top three for overall customer satisfaction were Edward Jones, Legg Mason (NYSE: LM ) , and A.G.
-Edwards (NYSE: AGE ) .
-A bit further down the list were Raymond James (NYSE: RJF ) and Citigroup's (NYSE: C ) Smith Barney, with Wall Street heavyweights Merrill Lynch (NYSE: MER ) and Morgan Stanley (NYSE: MS ) getting average ratings.
+Power & Associates released a survey of clients at 20 full-service brokers.
+The top three for overall customer satisfaction were Edward Jones, Raymond James (NYSE: RJF ) , and Wachovia's (NYSE: WB ) A.G.
+Edwards.
+A bit farther down the list were Vanguard, Merrill Lynch (NYSE: MER ) , and Citigroup's (NYSE: C ) Smith Barney, coming in slightly above the industry average.
+Wall Street heavyweight Morgan Stanley (NYSE: MS ) ranked a below-average 13th place.

 1. Can you explain your practice of asset location?